coder/coder/docs/templates/devcontainers.md

-# Devcontainers (alpha)
+# Dev Containers (alpha)

-[Devcontainers](https://containers.dev) are an open source specification for defining development environments.
+[Development containers](https://containers.dev) are an open source specification for defining development environments.

-[envbuilder](https://github.com/coder/envbuilder) is an open source project by Coder that runs devcontainers via Coder templates and your underlying infrastructure.
+[envbuilder](https://github.com/coder/envbuilder) is an open source project by Coder that runs dev containers via Coder templates and your underlying infrastructure.
 It can run on Docker or Kubernetes.

 There are several benefits to adding a devcontainer-compatible template to
 Coder:

-- Drop-in migration from Codespaces (or any existing repositories that use devcontainers)
+- Drop-in migration from Codespaces (or any existing repositories that use dev containers)
 - Easier to start projects from Coder.
 Just create a new workspace then pick a starter devcontainer.
 - Developer teams can "bring their own image."
 No need for platform teams to